FAIR Buyer Guidance

 Watch for common trigger situations

-Donation appraisal needs often appear in a few recurring patterns.
-Some are straightforward single-object gifts, while others require more careful coordination before valuation begins.
+Donation appraisal needs usually show up in a few patterns.
+Some are simple single-object gifts.
+Others need coordination before valuation starts.

 • Higher-value art, antiques, collectibles, jewelry, books, manuscripts, archives, furniture, silver, rugs, or mixed collections.